axelarnetwork/axelar-contract-deployments/releases/cosmwasm/2025-09-Celo-Sepolia-GMP-v6.0.6.md

 ## Background

 Celo Sepolia will replace Alfajores testnet when Holesky sunsets in September 2025.
-TThese are the instructions for deploying Amplifier contracts for `Celo-Sepolia` connection in stagenet and testnet.
+These are the instructions for deploying Amplifier contracts for `Celo-Sepolia` connection in stagenet and testnet.
 Mainnet is not affected.

 ### Pre-requisites